 The emergency measures worked, preventing a partial mutiny from spreading and possibly sidelining the roughly 180 F-22s, America’s most high-tech warplanes.

 In January 2012, Air Force investigators determined that the blame lay mostly with a special pressure suit that F-22 pilots wear to keep blood flowing to the brain during intensive maneuvers.

-The flying branch removed the Combat Edge “upper pressure garment” from Raptor-fliers’ routine kit — instead handing out the UPG only for actual combat sorties.
-Two years later in September 2014, F-22s flew their very first wartime missions, bombing facilities belonging to the Islamic State militant group in Syria.
+The flying branch removed the Combat Edge “upper pressure garment” from Raptor-fliers’ routine kit—instead handing out the UPG only for actual combat sorties.
+Two years later in September this year, F-22s flew their very first wartime missions, bombing facilities belonging to the Islamic State militant group in Syria.

 Data the Air Force provided to Congress showed the F-22 experiencing 26.43 instances of hypoxia or “hypoxia-like” problems for every 100,000 flight hours, compared to 2.34 instances per 100,000 hours for the F-15E and 2.96 for the latest version of the F-16.

 For years since the F-22 entered front-line service in 2005, pilots complained of hypoxia-like symptoms, including a distinctive and irritating cough that pilots took to calling “Raptor cough.”